notgiven688/webminerpool/README.md

 - pool, this has to be a pool registered at the server.
 - address, a valid XMR address you want to mine to.
 - password, password for your pool.
-Often not needed.
+Often not needed, but is sometimes used instead of the userid.
 - numThreads, the number of threads the miner uses.
 Use "-1" for auto-config.
 - userid - not used anymore but still available at the server side.